How to Store Spinach in the Fridge?

 The best way to store spinach in the fridge is to keep it free of packaging, out in the open, not in a drawer.
 You want to keep it away from excessive moisture.
 What’s best about this storage technique is that you always have a collection of spinach at your fingertips.
 You can simply grab a handful and use it straight away in your fresh salad or recipe.
 Give the leaves a quick rinse and a spin through the salad dryer.
 No prep work.
 Just fresh, crisp spinach leaves ready to be eaten.

 Which container should I use?

 You can also store your spinach in paper towel lined containers.
 By placing it in the colder compartments of the refrigerator you will retain freshness for up to a week longer than normal.
 A container will prevent the spinach from being thrown around and damaged, unlike the plastic bags you might buy in the store.
 The paper towels will naturally absorb the moisture and keep the spinach fresh.
 Keep it away from apples and bananas, as they contain ethylene, which causes the spinach to decay prematurely.

-If you plan on eating the spinach shortly after purchasing, you can store it in the same packaging, or move it to another sturdy plastic bag.
+If you plan on eating the spinach shortly after purchasing, you can store it in the same packaging, or move it to a sturdy plastic bag.
 If you want to transfer your spinach, be sure to pat it dry to prevent it from wilting and rotting too early.
+Moisture is the enemy of spinach.
 Leaving a paper towel inside the bag with the spinach is also a good idea.
 See my recommendations on excellent eco-friendly paper towel brands.